jack-chuah-lee-heng/Instacart_analysis_cf/README.md

 ## Summary and Recommendations

 The summary and recommendations can be found in the GitHuB folder.
+(Instacart_analysis_cf/Instacart Basket Analysis/05 Sent to client/)